 MGMT 302 The Stakeholder Organization 1

 MGMT 303 The Technological Organization 1

 MGMT 304 The Strategic Organization 1

+1001011 304 The Strategic Organization

 All BSBA majors must satisfy the Culminating Experience component of the College Core Curriculum.
-This requirement is typically fulfilled by enrollment in MGMT 304 The Strategic Organization.
-In addition, all majors will receive instruction in writing, speaking, and information literacy as part of their BSBA core curriculum coursework.
+MIDE majors typically fulfill this requirement by successfully completing MIDE 304 Marketing Management.
+In addition, all majors will take core curriculum coursework that address the instruction in writing, speaking, and information literacy goals of the College Core Curriculum.